Lacrymology/states/sysctl/doc/pillar.rst

 sysctl:max-file
 ~~~~~~~~~~~~~~~

-The maximum number of file-handles that the Linux kernel will allocate.
+The maximum number of file-handlers that the Linux kernel will allocate.